So now you’re willing to purchase a new tank-based water heater and get confused?

 Which one to buy and which one not to…this question leaves everyone baffled.

 But let’s dive into the details about picking the right type of anode rod to verdict on which one heats better, runs for a longer time, and even serves you better.
-But before that, you must know that the anode rods only work with the tank based systems and not the tankless ones.
+But before that, you must know that the anode rods only work with the tank-based systems and not tankless ones.
 So, let’s begin with the Hot Water Heater Anode Rod Aluminum VS Magnesium Comparison.

 What is the Anode Rod?